ufakz/udagram-sls/README.md

 ## Authentication

-To implement authentication in your application, you would have to create an Auth0 application and copy "domain" and "client id" to the `config.ts` file in the `client` folder.
-We recommend using asymmetrically encrypted JWT tokens.
+To implement authentication in your application, you would have to create an Auth0 application and copy "domain" and "client id" to your frontend application.

 # How to run the application